Speuce/WinnipegPotholesAPI/README.md

 ## Parameters

 ### Pothole Repair by Neighbourhood
-**neighbourhood_name**
-- Name of the the neighborhood.
-For a list of neighbourhoods, refer to the [City of Winnipeg map](https://data.winnipeg.ca/City-Planning/Neighbourhood/fen6-iygi)
+Searches for pothole repairs by neighbourhood name.
+For a list of neighbourhoods, refer to the [City of Winnipeg map](https://data.winnipeg.ca/City-Planning/Neighbourhood/fen6-iygi).
-- Type: String
-- Length Constraints: Minimum length of 1.
-Maximum length of 100
-- Required: Yes
+`/street/pothole-repairs/neighbourhood`

+- `neighbourhood_name`: Neighborhood name.
+Spaces must be replaced with underscores '`_`'.

 ### Pothole Repair by Date Range
 Searches for pothole repairs by neighbourhood name.
-`/street/pothole-repairs/neighbourhood`
+`/street/pothole-repairs/date-range `

 - `from_date`: Beginning date for pothole repairs (Inclusive) (DD-MM-YYYY)
 - `to_date`: End date for pothole repairs (Inclusive) (DD-MM-YYYY)

 ### Pothole Repair by Street
-**street_name**
-- Name of the the street
-- Type: String
-- Length Constraints: Minimum length of 1.
-Maximum length of 100
-- Required: Yes
+Searches for pothole repairs by street name.
+`/street/pothole-repairs/neighbourhood`

+- `neighbourhood_name`: Street name.
+Spaces must be replaced with underscores '`_`'.

 ## Endpoints